Automatic employee provisioning with SCIM 2.0

 Group-related operations are currently not supported.

-IT administrators can configure this by first clicking the settings icon in the bottom left corner of the Peakon dashboard, choosing Integrations, and then selecting Employee Provisioning from the list of integrations.
+IT administrators can configure this by first clicking on Administration in the bottom left corner of the Peakon dashboard, choosing Integrations, and then selecting Employee Provisioning from the list of integrations.
 Click the yellow Enable button and you’ll be taken to the page you see in the screenshot below.

 From this page use the SCIM URL and OAuth Bearer Token below to configure your SCIM 2.0 Identity Provider to automatically sync changes to Peakon.